Vitty85/WagicSyntaxPlugin/README.md

 The Wagic Primitives Syntax Plugin for Notepad++

 ## Usage
+The Plugin will automatically detect if to start enabled or disabled according to the current opened file.

-The Plugin starts disabled by default, but you you can enable it by using the plugin menu choice "Enable and Perform Visible Lines Syntax Check (ALT+SPACEBAR)"
+When the Plugin is disabled, you can enable it by using the plugin menu choice "Enable and Perform Visible Lines Syntax Check (ALT+SPACEBAR)"

 When the Plugin is enabled, you can disable it by using the plugin menu choice "Disable Inline Syntax Check (SHIFT+SPACEBAR)"